Busindre/ElasticSearch-Cacti/README-EN.md

 * Elastic node thread pool warmer.
 * Elastic node thread pool warmer (completed).

-**How to reduce as RRD table size and http requests to cluster as much as possible** (Only Cacti advanced users).
+**How to reduce a RRD table size and HTTP requests to the cluster as much as possible** (Cacti advanced users only).

-If you see "Associated Graph Templates" graphics names, you realize they are group together.
+If you see "Associated Graph Templates" graphics names, you realize they are grouped together.
 For example "Elastic node thread pool search" and "Elastic node thread pool get" or "Elastic node OS CPU" and "Elastic node OS Load average".
-That means they are using the same "Data template", so all RRD tables that feed that graphics can be exchanged between them because they hold the same information.
+That means they are using the same "Data template", so all RRD tables that feed those graphics can be interchanged because they hold the same information.

-If you know that, you can set on Cacti that all "Elastic node thread pool XXXX" graphics use an unique RRD table (Data Source), that greately reduces disk usage and http request.
-Let's see and example with "thread pool" graphics.
+If you know that, you can set on Cacti that all "Elastic node thread pool XXXX" graphics use a single RRD table (Data Source), which greately reduces both disk usage and HTTP request.
+Let's see an example with "thread pool" graphics.

-Cacti > Data Sources > Host > "XXX thread pool (XXXX)" > We click on the first result and copy the path to file .rrd > We substitute on the remaining graphs previously showed the path.
+Cacti > Data Sources > Host > "XXX thread pool (XXXX)" > We click on the first result and copy the path to the .rrd file > We substitute on the remaining graphs the path previously shown.

-Now we just have to delete rrd files that are no longer required.
-If you do not care to lose data, you can delete all rrd files of "rra/" folder that belongs to the host.
+Now we just have to delete the rrd files which are no longer required.
+If losing data doesn't bother you, you can delete all the .rrd files of the "rra/" folder beloning to the host.
 Another possibilitie is after 15 minutes or more you modified rrd folder path, to delete all that have been updated from, for example, 9 minutes (if they are updated every 300 seconds).

 ```sh
 $ find /var/www/html/cacti/rra ! -mmin -9 -type f -print # Test
 $ find /var/www/html/cacti/rra ! -mmin -9 -type f -print -exec rm -rf {} \; # Delete
 ```